 Losing hair while receiving chemotherapy can be upsetting, but the loss is usually only temporary.

 Finding a suitable wig or hairpiece can help as an individual waits for their hair to regrow.
-Turbans and other types of headgear are also available that may be cooler and more comfortable to wear.
+Turbans and other types of headgear are also available, and they may be cooler and more comfortable to wear.

 Hair regrowth after chemotherapy can be a positive sign of a person’s improving health.